chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 accelerometer_data = sensor.get_accel_data() # Get the current X, Y and Z coordinates from the accelerometer
 ```

 The Python script imports the necessary module, instantiates the sensor based on its I2C address, and pulls the coordinate data from the accelerometer.
-Tilts in the X-axis represent leaning the bike left or right, while tilts in the Y-axis represent an incline or decline (or a wheelie or stoppie when measured in short durations).
+Tilts in the X-axis represent leaning the bike left or right, while tilts in the Y-axis represent an incline or decline (or a wheelie/stoppie when measured in short durations).
+Once the script is running, the breadboard holding the accelerometer can be picked up and rotated to produce feedback.

 ![](https://chadramsey.github.io/assets/images/2021/python-accel.gif){: .center-image }